AnneMarieJetton/College-Simulator/README.md

 # College-Simulator

-the most high quality game ever created!! helloworld
+the most high quality game ever created!!

-(this is a joke, the game is in fact very low quality.)
+(This is a joke, the game is rather simple)

+Welcome to college simulator, a game where you can battle it out with your professors!
+Made for the 2022 USU hackathon, this game makes use of pygame to create a fun experience.